|Heinrich C. Werdann||Catharina Sophie Balz|

 Henry and Sophie Werdann may have had more children.
 Sophia and five of them were immigrants arriving in New York in about 1846.
 Her son, Phillip, died at only 20, but the other three sons settled in the New York area, and each had many children.
 The information we have about the family other than our direct ancestor, Katherine, comes courtesy of one descendant from each of Katherine's, brothers, Henry and Jacob.
 I believe Sophia's husband died in Germany before his family immigrated to America.
 Sophia died in New York at 57 years of age.

 Some of Heinrich and Sophia Balz Werdann's descendants had knowledge about their Werdann ancestors and shared it with each other, cooperating to build the family's tree.
-Proof of our ancestor's relationship came with the appearance of her niece, Caroline, on a census in Egg Harbor.
+Discovery of our Werdann cousins came with the appearance of Katherine's niece, Caroline, on a census in Egg Harbor.
 Caroline was then found in the previous census with her father in New York.

 The goal of this project is to trace every line of ancestry to the arrival of its first immigrant to America.
 The basic information of each couple is considered complete when we know the dates of birth, marriage, and death for both spouses. their parents' names (or whether they were the immigrant), and the child or children in our ancestry line.
 Although many census records exist for this family, there exists a lack of authenticating birth, marriage, and death records.
 In my experience this could be for one or more of these reasons: 1) records were not kept at this time; 2) the records exist, but have not been compiled and released to such resources as Ancestry; 3) the name "Werdann" may often have been misspelled.
 I've seen Katherine as Catharina and Katherine, and her maiden name as Werdran and Werdrann.
 "Werden" or some variation would also be a possibility.
 With only census dates of birth available, the certainty of matching a record to an individual is diminished.